BadYpsilon/Remove-Vehicle-Ammo/README.md

 # Remove-Vehicle-Ammo
-This is an override for ExileServer_object_vehicle_event_onGetIn.sqf
+This is an override for ExileServer_object_vehicle_carefulCreateVehicle.sqf

-Thanks to those who helped me with the event handler layout.
-I believe it was eraser :P BAD MEMORY!
+I couldn't find one on the forums anywhere like this, so i share this script for everyone else :)

+Thanks to Eraser for the Origional Event Handling.

 Thanks to [GADD]WombDilator for the help with a few of the jets!

+Thanks to MGTDB for his help on a better workaround.

+Thanks to Kuplion too :)

 The script allows you to remove certain ammo whenever you enter a vehicle on Exile.
 It already contains the neccessary code to be able to edit it easily.